Medical Translation for DHA License | DataFlow

 Pricing and Turnaround

-Medical document translation pricing starts from AED 150 per page for standard certificates.
-Complex documents with extensive medical terminology or detailed academic records may be priced higher based on content.
+Medical document translation pricing depends on document type, page count, and complexity.
+Complex documents with extensive medical terminology or detailed academic records may be priced higher.
+WhatsApp us for an instant quote on your specific documents.

 Standard turnaround: 24-48 hours for most certificates.
 Multi-page transcripts and specialty training records may take 2-3 days.